Roger-Chuh/ShapeToolbox/README.md

 ## Purpose

 ShapeToolbox is a set of tools for creating polygon meshes of 3D objects mainly intended for vision science experiments.
-The toolbox provides a handful of very simple 'base shapes' that can then be perturbed in different ways---such as by adding sinusoidal or noisy modulations to the surfaces, adding bumps of using custom matrices, functions, or images to perturb the shape.
+The toolbox provides a handful of very simple 'base shapes' that can then be perturbed in different ways---such as by adding sinusoidal or noisy modulations to the surfaces, adding bumps or using custom matrices, functions, or images to perturb the shape.

 The toolbox is very limited in the kinds of shapes it can produce.
 The main purpose is to provide a tool for producing stimuli for vision science and give the user fine, parametric control over the shape and surface parameters.